JNRowe/vim-configs/background.rst

 As I stated above, I am fickle and I‘ll change my mind in a heartbeat if it eventually brings some changes that are useful to me.
-Right now I‘ll just thank the developers for the nudge that brought modern IPC to stock :command:`vim`.
+Right now I‘ll just thank the developers for the nudge that brought modern :abbr:`IPC (Interprocess Communication)` to stock :command:`vim`.

 .. rubric:: Footnotes